qkab78/mangaStore/README.md

 # mangaStore
-mangaStore is an API where you can store differents mangas
+mangaStore is an API where you can store differents mangas.